informal-org/informal/appy/templates/docs/tutorial.md

 arr[-1]
 # 25
 ```
-You can also pass in a list of indexes and it'll give you the elements at those indexes in that order.
+Indexing is just a special case of filtering.
+So you can also pass in a list of indexes and it'll filter the list to the elements at those indexes, in the given order.
 ```ruby
 arr = [5, 10, 15, 20, 25]
 arr[-1, 2, 0]